-If you're thinking of taking a holiday on our canals or rivers and still have questions, you may find the answer here.
+If you've read our information about canal boat holidays and still have questions, you may find the answer here.

 A damage waiver is a non-refundable payment that covers you in case of loss or damage to your boat, except where this has been caused by negligence or a deliberate act by someone else.
 Many canal holiday operators will also offer you optional insurance, which covers you for personal injury and theft.

-Although some waterways are only a few feet deep there is no telling the size of the depth until you actually get in, and remember that cold temperatures can cause cramp in even the strongest of swimmers.
-Read our full advice in our safety on the waterways pages.
+Although some waterways are only a few feet deep, it's hard to judge the depth until you actually get in.
+Remember that cold temperatures can cause cramp in even the strongest of swimmers.
+Read our full advice on safety on the waterways.

 The waterways are rich in lush vegetation and wildlife, but as long as you respect your surroundings and the environment you’ll have nothing to worry about.
-We're asking everyone who visits our canals and rivers to Share the Space and:
+We're asking everyone who visits our canals and rivers to Share the Space by following these simple rules.

 Hire companies will have parking facilities where you can leave your car for the week.
-If you are arriving by train, your canal holiday operator can tell you how to find the base, and can often arrange a taxi for you.
+If you are arriving by train, your hire company will tell you how to find their base and can often arrange a taxi for you.

 It's very unlikely that your canal boat will break down, but if it does just contact your hire company with details of your location, and they'll send an engineer out as soon as possible.